An Atomic Cluster Expansion Potential for Twisted Multilayer Graphene: Results

 We investigate the accuracy and the generalization of several fitted ACE models.
 We compare the performance of ACE models for multilayer twisted graphene systems, evaluating two scenarios: one where the model was trained on twisted bilayer configurations and another where it was trained on monolayer configurations.
 After developing these two models, we tested their force-fitting accuracy on monolayer, twisted bilayer, and twisted trilayer configurations separately.
 The results are summarized in Figure~\ref{fig:bilayer_fitting} and in Table~\ref{tab:fittingaccuracy}.
 The Kolmogorov-Crespi potential has fairly poor accuracy across all tests.
 The generic pacemaker C potential performs surprisingly well given it is trained primarily on bulk data, only being outperformed in accuracy by the \ACEstar \ potential trained on mono-, bi- and trilayer structures.
 We will observe similar behaviour in many of the remaining tests.

 Figure~\ref{fig:bilayer_fitting} provides a more detailed description of the force accuracy of the ACE potentials.
 In each column, the three subplots represent the predicted forces versus the DFT reference forces for monolayer, twisted bilayer, and twisted trilayer configurations, respectively.
 The results demonstrate that training only on mono-layer configurations (ACE (mo)) does not yield any acceptable generalization to bi- and tri-layers.
 This is unsurprising since the cutoff radius for the ACE potentials is larger than the interlayer distance.
 Training on only bilayer configurations results in moderately accurate generalization to both monolayer and twisted trilayer configurations.
-Note in particular that the generic {\tt pacemaker} model~\cite{2022_drautz_ace_C} has far better accuracy on all multi-layers except bilayers.
+Note in particular that the generic {\tt pacemaker} model~\cite{2022_drautz_ace_C} has far better accuracy on all multi-layers except bilayers. { Our approach benefits from a training dataset specifically curated for twisted graphene systems such as local twist angle variations and stacking disorder.
+This task-specific dataset results in higher accuracy of the fitted linear ACE model on our specific tests.
+This accuracy improvement is likely independent of the chosen MLIP model. }

 The final potential trained on the filtered dataset, \ACEstar, provides significantly better accuracy across all multi-layers, validating both the accuracy and the generalization ability of the potential trained using the filtering strategy.
 Moreover, the results demonstrate that an \ACEstar\ model trained on single, bi- and tri-layer configurations provides excellent accuracy also on quadrilayer and pentalayer configurations.
 This is likely due to a very short interaction distance in multi-layer graphene and it is unclear whether such a result would generalize to more complex materials.